vyeung/ReactJS-Weather-App/README.md

 ![screenshot](./src/assets/screenshot.png)

+***

+\[**Description**\]
-Enter a city and its country.
-Find out the current weather conditions there (temp, humidity, wind speed, description) or get a 5-day forecast!
+* This app quickly shows the weather of a specified location.
+After entering a city and its country, the user can go between seeing the current weather there (temp, humidity, wind speed, overall conditions) or getting a 5-day forecast.

 ***